Simple Domain Generalization Methods are Strong Baselines for Open Domain Generalization: Application and Extension of DG Methods to ODG

 \subsubsection{Extension by Knowledge Distillation}

 We propose another option to extend E-CORAL and E-MMD using knowledge distillation.
-We call each method Ensemble-Distill-CORAL (EDst-CORAL) and Ensemble-Distill-MMD (EDst-MMD).
-The loss by using the knowledge-distilled labels given by Eq.~\eqref{eq: distill label} is added to Eq.~\eqref{eq:Ensemble}.
+We term each method as Ensemble-Distill-CORAL (EDst-CORAL) and Ensemble-Distill-MMD (EDst-MMD).
+We add the loss using the knowledge-distilled labels given by Eq.~\eqref{eq:distill-label} to Eq.~\eqref{eq:Ensemble}.
 The loss function for the model $\mathcal{M}_i$ is defined as

-where $\mathcal{D}_{i}^{\mathrm{distill}}$ denotes the data distribution given by the knowledge distillation in Eq.~\eqref{eq: distill label} using data samples from the $i$-th domain.
+where $\mathcal{D}_{i}^{\mathrm{distill}}$ denotes the data distribution given by the knowledge distillation in Eq.~\eqref{eq:distill-label} using data samples from the $i$-th domain.

-In the testing phase, the extended methods of CORAL and MMD adopt the same prediction as in Eq.~\eqref{eq: inference}.
+In the testing phase, the extended methods of CORAL and MMD adopt the same prediction as in Eq.~\eqref{eq:inference}.